ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

-The definition of each Step in a Job Template can include a [`hostRequirements` property](https://github.com/OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas#33-hostrequirements) that constrains your compute orchestrator to only run the Step's Tasks on certain hardware.
+The definition of each Step in a Job Template can include a [`hostRequirements` property](https://github.com/OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas#33-hostrequirements) that, if supported by your compute orchestrator, will constrain the Step's Tasks to only run on certain hardware.
 For instance, you can say that the Tasks must run on a Linux host, requires at least 16 GiB of memory, and requires at least 8 CPU cores.

 Add host requirements to the `BlenderRender` Step to constrain which hosts in your compute cluster can run its Tasks: